Caramel Apple Trifle Cups

 -

-Make the sponge batter
+Prepare the sponge cake batter

 -